Easy Cucumber Salad Recipe

 Frequently Asked Questions:

-Although I prefer white wine vinegar and sugar, cucumbers are actually great with all sorts of dressings and toppings.
+Although I prefer white wine vinegar and sugar, cucumbers pair well with a variety of dressings and toppings.
 If you have a favorite salad dressing, try that.
 If not, experiment with different flavors.
-I have tried and enjoyed many flavors including ranch, Catalina, Italian, and Greek dressings.
+I have tried and enjoyed many flavors, including ranch, Catalina, Italian, and Greek dressings.
 I think they also taste wonderful drizzled with yum-yum sauce, honey mustard, or even chipotle sauce.

 Try topping them with feta cheese, cherry tomatoes, or some bacon bits.
-If your cucumber is bitter, try adding some salt to it.
-If it is not an English or Persian cucumber, you may just need to peel and rinse it.
+If your cucumber is bitter, try adding a pinch of salt to it.
+If it is not an English or Persian cucumber, you may need to peel and rinse it.
 The bitterness is typically in the skin.
 Then, slice and sprinkle with salt and sugar.
 Let them sit for 10 minutes and try them again.
 They should taste much better now.
 If not, you may need a different cucumber.

 How long do cucumbers last in the fridge?

-Four to seven days is how long I have found.
-The best way to keep your cucumbers fresh is to put them in the fridge right away.
-Use your vegetable crisper but do not put them anywhere near melons, bananas, or apples because they have ethylene gas that ripens cucumbers.
-Others say that you should wrap them in a wet paper towel and put them in your refrigerator door and they will stay fresh for 12 days.
+Four to seven days.
+The best way to keep your cucumbers fresh is to place them in the refrigerator as soon as possible.
+Do not place them near melons, bananas, or apples, as they emit ethylene gas that can ripen cucumbers.
+Others suggest wrapping them in a wet paper towel and placing them in the refrigerator door, which will keep them fresh for up to 12 days.

 More healthy salad recipes: